ISO/IEC 9995: Part 8: "Allocation of letters to the keys of a numeric keypad"

-ISO 9995-8 US keypad layout that may be used for text messaging.

-ISO/IEC 9995-8:2009 defines an assignment identical to E.161 of the 26 letters A–Z to the number keys of a numeric keypad.
+ISO/IEC 9995-8:2009 defines an assignment identical to E.161 of the 26 letters A–Z to the number keys of a numeric keypad, which then e.g may be used for text messaging.
 The space character is not assigned.

-ISO/IEC 9995-9

-ISO/IEC 9995-9:2016 defines multi-lingual, multiscript keyboard layouts.

-ISO/IEC 9995-10
+Part 9: "Groups and mechanisms for multilingual and multiscript input"

+ISO/IEC 9995-9:2026 "Groups and mechanisms for multilingual and multiscript input" describes, beside other aspects related to its subject: